Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: INTRODUCTION

 This paper has four appendices: A relates the positive-frequency spectral density of electromagnetic energy per unit volume in Planck and Einstein's work to the Fourier spectra of the electromagnetic fields; B shows that a pair of linear functionals that obey the generalized Einstein relation can transform a pair of functions that obey the generalized Einstein relation to generate a new pair of functions that obey the generalized Einstein relation; C compares formulas for $B$-coefficient spectra and dipole-strength spectra to literature definitions for the squared magnitude of the transition dipole for line spectra in vacuum; D connects the stimulated transition probabilities from quantum mechanical first-order time-dependent perturbation theory with a classical field to transition probabilities from $B$-coefficient spectra and a spectral density for electromagnetic energy per unit volume.

-The formulas in this paper are written in terms of cyclic frequency $\nu$ with dim$[\nu]=cycles/time$.
+The formulas in this paper are written in terms of cyclic frequency $\nu$ with dim$[\nu]=cycles/time$ so that the Planck constant has dim$[h]=energy \cdot time/cycles$ and the reduced Planck constant has dim$[\hslash]=energy \cdot time$.
 Because there are strong arguments that the SI treatment of $cycles$ as dimensionless is flawed,\cite{RN2369,RN2330} balancing factors of $cycles$ are included in formulas.
 Readers may ignore these factors as the SI does, but keeping track of $cycles$ as a dimension allows conversion from cyclic frequency to angular frequency by replacing [$(cycles),\: \nu,\: h$] with [$2\pi,\: \omega,\: \hslash$] for the equations in this paper.
-The reverse conversion is not so simple because $2\pi$ need not have a frequency origin.\cite{RN3931} This paper also distinguishes between spectra that can be measured at a single frequency and spectral densities measured by integrating over a range of frequencies.
+The reverse conversion is not so simple because $2\pi$ and $\hslash$ need not have a frequency origin.\cite{RN3931} This paper also distinguishes between spectra that can be measured at a single frequency and spectral densities measured by integrating over a range of frequencies.
 A spectral density is characterized by invariant integrals over corresponding variable ranges and thus transforms under the change of variables theorem as $a^{\nu }(\nu ) = a^{\omega }(\omega = 2 \pi \nu /cycles) (d\omega /d\nu ) = (2 \pi /cycles) a^{\omega }(\omega =2\pi \nu /cycles)$.
 In contrast, a spectrum is invariant with $b(\nu ) = b(\omega = 2 \pi \nu /cycles)$.
 Throughout this paper, spectral densities always have a right superscript for the variable(s) to be integrated over, whereas spectra never have right variable superscripts.